The Bankrate promise

 America’s top investors have achieved double-digit returns for years, sometimes decades.
 Following these top investors is a great strategy for two reasons.
 First, you can learn how these investors think and operate, potentially raising your own financial IQ.
 Second, their investments may offer you attractive ideas that you can choose to invest in as well.

-From long-time titans such as Carl Icahn (pictured above) to recent superstars like Bill Ackman, here are seven of the most famous American investors and what you might learn from them.
+From long-time titans such as Carl Icahn to recent superstars like Bill Ackman, here are seven of the most famous American investors and what you might learn from them.

 1. Warren Buffett

 As one of the world’s wealthiest investors, Warren Buffett almost needs no introduction.
-He’s CEO and chairman of Berkshire Hathaway, a $500 billion conglomerate that acts as the holding company for Buffett’s investments, both its wholly owned companies and its stock investments.
-You might recognize some of the companies – GEICO, Dairy Queen, See’s Candies – as well as some of the stocks – Wells Fargo, Bank of America, and Apple, among many others.
+He’s CEO and chairman of Berkshire Hathaway, a $665 billion conglomerate that acts as the holding company for Buffett’s investments, both its wholly-owned companies and its stocks.
+You might recognize some of the companies – GEICO, Dairy Queen, See’s Candies – as well as some of the stocks – Coca-Cola, Bank of America, and Apple, among many others.

 For this performance and his folksy manner – which belies a razor-sharp business acumen – Buffett is known as the “Oracle of Omaha.”
 Berkshire’s annual meeting in Omaha is attended by tens of thousands of shareholders and is sometimes called the “Woodstock of Capitalism.”

 Charlie Munger is perhaps most famous for being the longtime business partner of Warren Buffett, having assumed the title of Berkshire Hathaway’s vice chairman in 1978.
 While he’s famous for being Buffett’s right-hand man, he had a successful investing career of his own before joining the Omaha conglomerate and has a longtime practice as a lawyer, too.